AdvancedCustomFields/docs/guides/custom-location-rules.md

 ```

 ## ACF_Location
 The `ACF_Location` class contains multiple properties and methods, not all of which need to be customized.
-Before jumping into a working example, please familiarize yourself with the available properties and methods listed below.
+Before jumping into the working example, please familiarize yourself with the available properties and methods listed below.

 ### Properties
 - **name**
   (String) A unique name that identifies the location type.
 For example 'post_author'.
-  Note: A location type name may only contain lowercase alphanumeric characters and underscores.
+  A location type name may only contain lowercase alphanumeric characters and underscores.
   ```
   $this->name = 'post_author';
   ```